 In June 2014, the EPA issued a proposed Clean Power Plan rule under Section 111(d) of the Clean Air Act designed to regulate GHG emissions from existing power plants.
 The proposed rule includes state-specific goals and guidelines for states to develop plans for meeting these goals.
 PSE filed comments on this rule in December 2014.
-The EPA issued a pre-publication version of the final Clean Power Plan rule under Section 111(d) on August 3, 2015 and published a final rule on October 23, 2015.
-PSE is reviewing the final rule and working with key stakeholders in preparation towards implementation.
-PSE cannot yet provide a determination of how the final rule may impact PSE or its existing generation facilities, if at all.
+The EPA published a final rule on October 23, 2015.
+The rule is being challenged by other states and parties, and the Supreme Court granted a stay of the rule on February 9, 2016 until the litigation is resolved.
+PSE began review of the final rule and is working with key stakeholders in preparation for implementation; but due to the stay, most states, including Montana and Washington have put off all discussion of implementation.
+PSE cannot yet determine how the final rule may impact PSE or its existing generation facilities, if at all.